 Campgrounds with Showers

 Many campgrounds offer restroom facilities.
-This is an ideal situation in if you require cleanliness to be only a short walk from your tent.
-You could even maintain much of your hygiene routine that you have at home.
-However, showers, toilets, and running water are typically not available if you choose to camp at a more primitive area.
+This is an ideal situation if you require cleanliness to be only a short walk from your tent.
+You could even maintain much of the hygiene routine that you have at home.
+However, showers, toilets, and running water are typically unavailable if you camp in a more primitive area.

 We like CampSuds.
 It is a multipurpose and biodegradable cleanser.
 This means you can wash your dishes, clothes, or hair with it, and the impact on the environment is minimal.
 Sure, you might not get your lustrous locks using it, but you aren’t heading out to the theater this week anyway.